HIKING THE TERRIFYING 25 LIST

 After you hike all 25 trails on this list, you can apply for a patch to formally acknowledge your achievement.
 Information on applying for a patch can be found here.

-If your plan is to hike and climb the Terrifying 25, I highly recommend picking up a copy of the latest edition of this long-trusted and excellent guidebook: AMC's White Mountain Guide.
+If your plan is to hike and climb the Terrifying 25, I highly recommend picking up a copy of the latest edition of this long-trusted and excellent guidebook: AMC's White Mountain Guide (2017 edition).
 This guidebook offers detailed instructions and maps to all 25 trails on this list.

 Follow New England Waterfalls on Facebook!